QoS-Aware Load Balancing in the Computing Continuum via Multi-Player Bandits: Decentralized Algorithms for QoS-Aware Load Balancing in CC

 \section{Decentralized Algorithms for QoS-Aware Load Balancing in CC}

 We propose \textbf{a set of decentralized algorithms for QoS-aware load balancing in the CC}.
-Each load balancer (LB) operates as an independent learner that continuously adapts its routing weights toward the set of service instances that can meet its clients’ QoS requirements.
+Each LB operates as an independent learner, continuously adapting its routing weights toward the set of service instances that can meet its clients’ QoS requirements.
 The algorithms are designed to be fully decentralized and lightweight, relying only on local latency measurements and limited placement updates from the orchestrator.
 This enables scalability across large CC deployments with thousands of nodes and dynamic instance placement.

 Each LB operates in continuous time indexed by discrete units $t = 1, 2, 3, \dots$.
-The adaptation process is organized into discrete update intervals indexed by $d = 1, 2, 3, \dots$, where each step spans a fixed horizon of $H_d$ time units.
-At the end of each decision step, the LB updates its estimates of instance QoS performance, recalculates routing weights, and adjusts its exploration budget.
+The adaptation process is organized into discrete update intervals indexed by $d = 1, 2, 3, \dots$, with each step spanning a fixed horizon of $H_d$ time units.
+At the end of each decision step, an LB updates its estimates of instance QoS performance, recalculates routing weights, and adjusts its exploration budget.
 LBs receive placement updates (i.e., instance additions or removals) only for nodes within their potential QoS reach (nodes that can satisfy the latency threshold~$\tau$) to minimize monitoring and communication overhead.